MajorNr01/yt-course-part-1-compiler/README.md

 ````

 This is it!
 You are now free to write C++ and build it for both Windows and Linux.
 Next, we'll get into using (and building) libraries.

+# Feedback

+If you encounter any issues while following this tutorial, feel free to open an issue!